Manengar/cse3150_final_project/README.md

 ## BGP Simulator – CSE 3150 Course Project

 This program simulates BGP (Border Gateway Protocol) route propagation over a CAIDA AS-relationship graph, using customer–provider–peer policies and (optional) Route Origin Validation (ROV).
-This simulator models realistic BGP behavior using standard customer–provider–peer policies.
+This simulator models realistic BGP behavior using standard customer–provider–peer policies:

     1. Topology Loading & Validation
         Parses CAIDA AS relationship data
         Builds a directed AS graph
         Detects invalid customer–provider cycles using DFS
         Exits immediately with a non-zero status if a cycle is found

     2. Graph Flattening
         Assigns each AS a hierarchy rank based on customer relationships Enables ordered propagation that respects BGP economics

     3. Three-Phase BGP Propagation
         UP: customers announce routes to providers
         ACROSS: peers exchange routes
         DOWN: providers announce routes to customers

     4. Route Selection
         Routes are selected according to standard BGP rules:
         Customer > Peer > Provider preference
         Shorter AS path preferred
         Deterministic tie-breaking by ASN

     5. Convergence & Output
         Propagation repeats until no routing tables change Final results are written to ribs.csv in the current directory The program must be run on Linux and was created/tested on Ubuntu.

-1. Building
+Building:

     From the `src` directory:
         make clean && make

 Requirements:

     Linux terminal environment
         g++ with C++17 support
         No external libraries

-This produces an executable named: bgp_simulator
+This produces an executable named:

+    bgp_simulator

-2. Running the Simulator
+Running the Simulator:

     Prefix test:
     ./bgp_simulator --relationships